steenhansen/type-czech/read-mes/faq-answers.md

   turned off and not existing in the source code of the program.

-  However, with a loop of 100,000 [lottery](../example-snippets/00-Readme-Example.html) checks there is a visible slowdown of 4.4 seconds with Type-Czech actively checking parameters versus 0.4 seconds with Type-Czech turned off or not existing at all.
+  However, with a loop of 100,000 [lottery](../example-snippets/00-Readme-Example.html) checks there is a visible slowdown of 10 seconds with Type-Czech actively checking parameters versus 0.04 seconds with Type-Czech turned off or not existing at all.

 ### Will TypeCzech change the value of variables?

-  No. Approximently 500 of the unit tests specifically verify that there are no mutations with parameter and result checks.
+  No. Over 500 of the unit tests specifically verify that there are no mutations with parameter and result checks.
+The functions beforeCheck(), and afterCheck() check on parameter coherence via JSON strings.

 ### Be Careful With
   -  Checking for mutations with the global window variable can blow up if a lot